 Banteay Kdei is a beautiful temple that seems to be a bit structurally unsound.
 Look closely at the columns and walls here, you’ll see that many are being held together by rust-colored wire.
 Some areas look like they are ready to topple at any moment!

 Take your time here, the carvings are really spectacular and it’s not as crowded as some of the more popular temples.
-The name Banteay Kdei literally translates as “a
+The name Banteay Kdei literally translates as “a citadel of chambers” and you’ll find plenty of crumbling hallways and chambers to explore.

 Finally, don’t miss the enormous tree at the back of the temple that is taking over a small retaining wall.